jordanowens1125/bugtracker/README.md

 ## Lesson Learned

 By working on this project I was able to get very comfortable with setting up a backend.
-I was also able to implement JWT to ensure that only authorized users could receive data for specific api requests
+I was also able to implement JWT to ensure that only authorized users could receive data for specific api requests.